clayshieh/django-imessage/README.md

 Future TODO
 -----------
- - Messages.app style timestamps (supressed timestamps when messages are received within a given time delta)
+ - ~~Messages.app style timestamps (supressed timestamps when messages are received within a given time delta)~~
- - Some way of searching your messages
+ - ~~Some way of searching your messages~~
- - Group chat isn't yet supported
  - Update to Django 1.11
  - Add support attachments if it is a OSX database
+ - Add contact import support to associate numbers with canonical names
+ - Add support for group chats
+ - Convert message data to REST endpoints so UI doesn't hang when loading
+ - Make setup process user friendly in terms of uploading user db, uploading attachments directory, etc.
+ - Support multiple database selection
+ - Add exporting functionality